 I’ve spoken several times about our need for improving my daughter’s behavior.
 I’ve also shared how we’ve used consequence and reward jars to improve things and what I’ve learned from the system.

-An integral part of the system was the reward jar.
+I found that an integral part of the success of the system was the reward jar.
 Instead of focusing solely on the negative behavior that needed improvement, I knew it was important to praise and reward her for her good behavior.
 In using a reward jar, I was able to see the number of times she was good.
 Sadly, I recognized shortly thereafter how much I tended to focus on the bad.

 With the reward jar in place, she also was able to have something concrete to work toward.